 There is a large range of applications requiring different dosages.

 Bottled water 0.05-0.3 ppm

 Cooling towers 0.05 – 0.3 ppm

 Bacteria & Virus 0.2 – 1.0 ppm

-Calculate ozone demand (grams per hour) by multiplying the dosage required by contaminant level by flow rate.
+For single-pass applications, you can calculate the ozone dosage (g/h) by multiplying the dosage required by contaminant level by flow rate.

-For example, the dosage required is 2 p.p.m. – contaminant level is 8 mg/l. – flowrate is 4000 liters per hour
+For example, the dosage required is 2 ppm – the contaminant level (demand) is 8 mg/l – flowrate is 4000 litres per hour

 = 2 (mg/l) x 8 (mg/l) x 4000 (l/h)